Paper & Bioresource Engineering Camp: July 17-19, 2023

 • Networking with mill managers and industry leaders

 In addition to receiving hands on experience with the program, camp participants will be submerged into campus-life.
 Students will reside in Auburn's resident dormitories, eating at campus dining facilities, and enjoying evening social and recreational activities.
-Campers will have 24/7 counselor supervision.
+Campers will have 24/7 supervision by trained counselors.

 HOUSING: